 Westworld is back this Sunday, 15 March 2020, to be precise, as revealed in a special date announcement teaser:

 That's when the show's first episode will air on HBO in the US of course, so expect it to arrive in the US and other countries from Monday 16 March.

 Where can you watch it?

 Westworld is made by HBO, so if you're in the US, that's where you've got to watch it.
-For the UK, as with most big HBO shows, that means it airs on Sky Atlantic, and season 3 will presumably be no exception.
+For the UK, as with most big HBO shows, that means it airs on Sky Atlantic.

 Now TV also often has the first two seasons of Westworld available to stream, though availability does vary, but at the time of writing both are available - check here to see what's available right now and watch it yourself.

 Watch the trailers

 HBO dropped the first teaser for season three just before the Game of Thrones finale, and it's a little bit different from what we're used to from the show so far: